pretix/pretix-docs/docs/guides/check-in/custom.md

 ### Allowing a specific number of entries per ticket

 This section explains how to set up a custom check-in rule to allow a certain number of entries per ticket.
-Check the box next to "Allow multiple entries per ticket".
+In order to do so, check the box next to "Allow multiple entries per ticket".

 Create an AND-bracket and add a condition within that bracket.
-Select `Product`, then `is one of`, and then choose the products in question.
+Select `Product`, then `is one of`, and then select the products in question.
 Add another condition, select `Number of previous entries` and then `<`.
 Enter the number of total entries you want to allow, for instance, `10`.